 We designed the front garden to be traditional in layout, containing bluestone paving and a soft, romantic perennial planting palette – perfectly complementing the architecture of the heritage house.
 Buxus spheres, formal hedging and pleached trees create a structured backdrop for the perennials, and were included to give the overall garden a manicured look.

 The rear garden was designed to be much more streamlined and contemporary in design, matching the strong architecture of the modern house extension.
-The planting beds focused more on foliage textures than flowers, while the Gingko trees helped to soften the overall space with their sculptural leaf shape.
+The planting beds focused more on foliage textures than flowers, while the Ginkgo trees helped to soften the overall space with their sculptural leaf shape.
 A striking feature wall tiled in blue and green ceramic fish scale tiles was included to inject some serious ‘wow factor’ into the space.

 It’s no surprise that we love working on creative projects that allow collaboration between the architect, interior designer, builder and landscape designers.